JCAN Community Resources

 How You Can Give and Receive Help

 Several initiatives have been launched to raise funds, obtain supplies, and organize volunteers.
 JCAN is currently supported through a fund established by the United Way of Jackson County and the Jackson Community Foundation.
-As of early April, the fund has already raised more than $150,000 for the JCAN effort from community donations.
+As of late May, the fund has already raised more than $294,000 for the JCAN effort from community donations.
 The money will be used to purchase and distribute supplies to residents in need.
 Some of the essential items include:

 - Baby formula